tpeek/Copy-n-Haste/README.md

 # Copy-n-Haste
-A totally awesome website where coders and civilians alike can train and show off their typing skills.
+A totally awesome website where coders and others alike can train and show off their typing skills.

 ## As an anonymous user, I want to be able to ..
 1. Go to registration page and create an account.